Knut

 BBI will be served by a range of public transport options, including bus, S-Bahn and regional trains.
 Trains will stop at Flughafen Berlin-Brandenburg station, currently under construction.
 BBI will not have an U-Bahn connection; nearest station is Rudow on the U7, around 10 ~ 15 minutes away by bus.

-A new Airport Express train (RE9 linking BBI with Berlin's Hauptbahnhof via Berlin-Südkreuz will be introduced.
+A new Airport Express train (RE9 linking BBI with Berlin's Berlin-Hauptbahnhof via Berlin-Südkreuz) will be introduced, linking the airport with the centre of Berlin.

 Observation Tower